awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 1. Log out of key\_mgmt\_util and reconnect the custom key store as described in [How to log out and reconnect](#login-kmsuser-2)\.

-## How to recover deleted key material for a CMK<a name="fix-keystore-recover-backing-key"></a>
+## How to recover deleted key material for a KMS key<a name="fix-keystore-recover-backing-key"></a>

-If the key material for a customer master key is deleted, the CMK is unusable and all ciphertext that was encrypted under the CMK cannot be decrypted\.
-This can happen if the key material for a CMK in a custom key store is deleted from the associated AWS CloudHSM cluster\.
+If the key material for a AWS KMS key is deleted, the KMS key is unusable and all ciphertext that was encrypted under the KMS key cannot be decrypted\.
+This can happen if the key material for a KMS key in a custom key store is deleted from the associated AWS CloudHSM cluster\.
 However, it might be possible to recover the key material\.

-When you create a customer master key \(CMK\) in a custom key store, AWS KMS logs into the associated AWS CloudHSM cluster and creates the key material for the CMK\.
+When you create a AWS KMS key \(KMS key\) in a custom key store, AWS KMS logs into the associated AWS CloudHSM cluster and creates the key material for the KMS key\.
 It also changes the password to a value that only it knows and remains logged in as long as the custom key store is connected\.
 Because only the key owner, that is, the CU who created a key, can delete the key, it is unlikely that the key will be deleted from the HSMs accidentally\.

-However, if the key material for a CMK is deleted from the HSMs in a cluster, the CMK key state eventually changes to `UNAVAILABLE`\.
-If you attempt to use the CMK for a cryptographic operation, the operation fails with a **KMSInvalidStateException** exception\.
-Most importantly, any data that was encrypted under the CMK cannot be decrypted\.
+However, if the key material for a KMS key is deleted from the HSMs in a cluster, the KMS key key state eventually changes to `UNAVAILABLE`\.
+If you attempt to use the KMS key for a cryptographic operation, the operation fails with a **KMSInvalidStateException** exception\.
+Most importantly, any data that was encrypted under the KMS key cannot be decrypted\.

 Under certain circumstances, you can recover deleted key material by [creating a cluster from a backup](https://docs.aws.amazon.com/cloudhsm/latest/userguide/create-cluster-from-backup.html) that contains the key material\.
 This strategy works only when at least one backup was created while the key existed and before it was deleted\.